 If you decide to download the beta and you find an issue on board, make sure you report it to Apple.
 This way, its engineers can get to work on a fix.

-Apple will likely release several iOS 12.3 more betas before the official release and there's a chance your efforts will lead to a fix in a future release.
+Apple will likely release several more betas before the official release and there's a chance your efforts will lead to a fix in a future release.

-If you're sick and tired of dealing with iOS bugs and performance issues on your mobile devices, give the iOS 12.3 beta a try on your phone or tablet today.
+If you're sick and tired of dealing with iOS bugs and performance issues on your mobile devices, give the iOS 12.4 beta a try.